-A new concept in ALMA is that of "non-standard" time.
-This is generally defined as time spent observing modes which cannot yet be properly pipelined, or which are simply harder to guarantee good results (e.g. long baselines and/or high frequencies).
-The project intends to only schedule 25 per cent of its time observing these types of Science Goal and so this is clearly of interest to all users.
+An important concept in ALMA is that of "non-standard" time.
+This is generally defined as time spent observing modes which cannot yet be properly pipelined, or which are simply harder to guarantee good results.
+The project intends to only schedule 20 per cent of its time observing these types of Science Goal and so this is clearly of interest to all users.
 The modes that are considered "non-standard" are likely to evolve as Pipeline development continues and ALMA gains more operational experience.
+Current examples are observing in Bands 9 or 10, polarization and spectral scans.
+Non-standard modes also cannot be observed with the stand-alone ACA.